John Ward (geologist): Honours

 Ward was elected a Fellow of the Geological Society in 1874.
 In 1899 he was given a moiety (a financial award) by the Lyell Geological Fund "in recognition of his prolonged devotion to geological research", He was made an honorary member of the North Staffordshire Institute of Mining Engineers.
-He was presented with a four volumes set of "Faune du Calcaire Carbonifere de la Belgique" [Fauna of the Carboniferous Limestone of Belgium] by the Natural History Society of Belgium.
+He was presented with a four-volume set of "Faune du Calcaire Carbonifere de la Belgique" [Fauna of the Carboniferous Limestone of Belgium] by the Natural History Society of Belgium.

 In 1895, the North Staffordshire Naturalists Field Club awarded him its Garner Memorial Medal, named after Robert Garner, "for research into, and papers on, the Geology and Paleontology of the North Staffordshire Coalfields".
 On presenting the medal, the club's then president Wheelton Hind stated that Ward:

 had established his name as one of European fame.
 There was hardly a museum in Europe [...] in which there was not some tangible proof of Mr. Ward's geological labours.

 Ramsay Heatley Traquair named the fish genus Wardichthys in 1875, "In honour of Mr. J. Ward, of Longton, Staffordshire, to whom I am indebted for much valuable assistance in the study of Carboniferous fishes."

 Species named in his honour include: